 Overall, when you choose your software, test it out first to make certain it’s what you need and what you want to help you achieve your goals.
 What’s easy for one person to use might not be that easy for someone else.
 Choose what works for you so that you will really use it, make the most of it and get results.

 7. Rize – If you are looking to save money with specific goals in mind, Rize is a great FREE platform.
 After each paycheck, Rize moves money from your checking account to your Rize account and applies it to your savings goals.
 I personally saved $3000 and didn’t even know it.
 That was money for my next family vacation.

 8. Acorns – I know you probably have heard of it by now.
 But have you tried it?
 Acorns allows you to save and invest.
 This is another tool that I’ve used and unknowingly saved money that I would have been spending on useless things.
 Instead, I was investing at the same time.
 If you are ready to take your financial life to the next level with small investing, this is a great tool to start and use.

 I’m Nichelle!
+I hope you found this information valuable and useful.
+If so, share it.
+Someone else may need these tips too.
 I’m a certified life and business strategist helping you to start, market, grow and profit in your life and in your business.
 Sign up for the personal financial challenge at Purposed Living.
 Are you social?
 Connect with me on Instagram for daily motivation, inspiration and business tips.
 Need a strategy for goal setting?
 Check out The Master Tip Manual for Personal Success Workbook.